tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity_--_part_1.md

   <figcaption>Note that you'll need to be in <b>Scene</b> view to use the visual move & scale tools.</figcaption>
 </figure>

 At this point you can test the scene (using the play button).
-You'll find that Nyan Cat and the platform remain suspended, seemingly frozen in the positions you have placed them.
+You'll find that Nyan Cat and the platform remain suspended, seemingly frozen in the positions you've placed them.

 With your `nyan_cat` instance selected, using the **Add Component** button in the **Inspector** panel, select **Physics 2D > Rigidbody 2D**: